snelson1/CT414-Distributed-Systems-Banking-Application/README.md

 3) Now all the files are compiled.
 The next step is to start the rmiregistry:
 - type `rmiregistry 7777` (can be any port, this will start the registry on port 7777)

+4) Note: You will need to change the `all.policy` file to update the path to be the path to the `src` directory on your machine to make the RMI SecurityManager work.
+There is an example `all.policy` file included as an example.

-4) In a new console tab start the server:
+5) In a new console tab start the server:
 - type `java -Djava.security.policy=all.policy server.Bank 7777` (needs to be the same port as the rmiregistry.

-5) In a new console tab start the client and use client actions:
+6) In a new console tab start the client and use client actions:
 - type `java client.ATM localhost 7777 login user1 pass1` (this will open the client and create a session in the server.